mcollina/async-cache-dedupe/README.md

 Options:

 * `ttl`: the maximum time a cache entry can live, default `0`; if `0`, an element is removed from the cache as soon as the promise resolves.
 * `stale`: the time after which the value is served from the cache after the ttl has expired.
-This can be a number in seconds or a function that accepts the data and returns a the cache value.
+This can be a number in seconds or a function that accepts the data and returns the stale value.
 * `onDedupe`: a function that is called every time it is defined is deduped.
 * `onError`: a function that is called every time there is a cache error.
 * `onHit`: a function that is called every time there is a hit in the cache.